ihmcrobotics/ihmc-pub-sub-group/docs/Making a release.md

 file:///path/to/ihmc-pub-sub-group/ihmc-pub-sub-generator/src/test/build/reports/tests/test/index.html
 ```

+Notes:
+- Currently execution stops on `IntraprocessLargeCopyTest` and freezes forever.
+You have to run the tests manually in the IDE.
+There are a few that require setting up the allocation instrumenter.
-Note: Currently `IntraprocessLargeCopyTest3` is flaky.
+- Currently `IntraprocessLargeCopyTest3` is flaky.
 Run it in the IDE a few times to see if it passes.

 #### Step 3: Update version